This article focuses on nasty and manipulative games women play during dating and courtship.

 - “He is so great games”: using someone else, including a celebrity, to set up an (unreachable) ideal of how a great man should be

-- Spurning his advances to make him chase: even after intimacy, she will still rebuff his advances to increase her power and keep him on edge.
+- Spurning his advances long into courtship or dating: she rebuffs his advances to increase her power and keep him on edge.
 See a pictorial example here

 - Demeaning him: any private or public behavior that embarrasses him, disempowers him, or decreases his status and self-esteem